Jean Jennings: Background

 At eighteen, she became a taxi driver.
-She bought a used Plymouth Satellite with a 318 V-8 engine, painted it yellow, installed a roof light and a meter, and joined the Yellow Cab Company in Ann Arbor, Michigan, as an owner/operator.
-While there, she redefined the city taxicab boundaries, trained and created a training manual for new cab drivers, and was elected president of the Yellow Cab board.
+She bought a used Plymouth Satellite with a 318 V-8, painted it yellow, installed a roof light and a meter, and joined the Yellow Cab Company in Ann Arbor, Michigan, as an owner/operator.
+When that car was totaled, her second cab was a Plymouth Fury, also with a 318 V8.
+While at Yellow Cab, she redefined the city taxicab boundaries, trained and created a training manual for new cab drivers, and was elected president of the Yellow Cab board.
 She married Tom Lindamood, a taxi dispatcher, in 1979.
 Five years later, with the taxi driving having become increasingly dangerous, Jennings became a driver at Chrysler's Chelsea Proving Grounds and later worked at Chrysler's Impact Lab, where she crashed cars, test drove cars, welded, and wrote for its award-winning union newsletter.

 In 2014, Jennings co-founded the annual Caden's Car Show with C.S.
 Mott Children's Hospital, celebrating the life of eleven-year-old Caden Bowles, a car enthusiast who died while waiting for a heart transplant.
-Jennings has Type 2 Diabetes, sits on the board of directors of the Metro Detroit and Southeast Michigan chapter of the Juvenile Diabetes Research Foundation, and has emceed the organization's Promise Ball Gala.
+Jennings had Type 2 Diabetes, sat on the board of directors of the Metro Detroit and Southeast Michigan chapter of the Juvenile Diabetes Research Foundation, and had emceed the organization's Promise Ball Gala.

-In a 2016 interview, she counted as large influences on her life a Catholic upbringing "with a heavy emphasis on reading, Latin, and the pursuit of nothing less than perfection;" a disruptive bent brought out by working on an underground newspaper; and a heavy desire to escape her dirt-road, middle-of-nowhere childhood, the latter facilitated by learning to drive at an early age.
+In a 2016 interview, she counted as large influences on her life a Catholic upbringing "with a heavy emphasis on reading, Latin, and the pursuit of nothing less than perfection" — along with a disruptive bent brought out by working on an underground newspaper; and a heavy desire to escape her dirt-road, middle-of-nowhere childhood, the latter facilitated by learning to drive at an early age.
+She nonetheless retired to a house "a dirt road in middle-of-nowhere Michigan" with her husband, Tim Jennings.

-She now lives on a dirt road in the middle of nowhere (in Michigan) with her husband, Tim Jennings.
+Jennings died from complications of Alzheimers disease on December 16, 2024, at age 70.